 Concept, costumes and props: Benjamin Egger | With: Samira Abd'Rabbou, Julia Klokow, Sophia Danae Vorvila, Alex Ghandour and Benjamin Egger | Composition chants: Oscar Mario Echeverry | Costume support and assistance: Iris von Rohr | Production: The Performance Agency | Production assistant: Paelden Tamnyen | Realized at Bruderholz, Baselland as part of Basel Social Club 2024

-In DESCENDANTS a group of humans and dogs come together in a forest at dusk to celebrate the canine spirit with a ritual.
-The performance rejoices the arrival of the dogs of k9o/us on planet Earth – in a future where the human population will already be extinct.
-At the heart of the performance lies a composition of chants sung by the ensemble, which serves as a poetic tribute to the canine ethos.
-The chants worship the concept of non-dominance, patience and generosity, all traits associated with dogs.
-The ritual celebrates the survival of these qualities over the human traits such as greed, dominance and boundless self-interest.
-DESCENDANTS invites the participants on a transformative journey, encouraging reflection on themes of empathy, patience and interconnectedness.
+In this performance, humans and dogs come together in a forest at dusk to celebrate the canine spirit through a shared ritual.
+The work commemorates the arrival of the dogs of K9O/US on Earth in a future where humanity has ceased to exist.
+At its heart lies a composition of chants performed by the ensemble—a poetic homage to the canine ethos.
+These chants celebrate values such as non-dominance, patience, and generosity, qualities intrinsic to dogs.
+The ritual underscores the triumph of these virtues over human tendencies toward greed, dominance, and unrestrained self-interest.
+The performance invites participants into a transformative experience, fostering empathy, patience, and a deeper sense of interconnectedness beyond the human.

 INVASION OF THE FITTEST